-- In Single Image Playback, move the zoom lever toward Q and hold it there.
-Image Q will display, and the image will be magnified up to approx. 10 times. - If you press the the buttons, you can move the location of the displayed area. - Move the zoom lever toward stored to reduce the magnification or return to Single Image Playback.
+- In Single Image Playback, move the zoom lever toward Q and hold it there. ■ ₽ will display, and the image will be magnified up to approx. 10 times. - If you press the ▲▼◀▶ buttons, you can move the location of the displayed area. - Move the zoom lever toward to reduce the magnification or return to Single Image Playback. - If you press the ∮∮∮ button, ➡ t will display.
+Press the ◀ buttons to switch between images at the same level of magnification.
+Press the ∮∮∮ button again to return to normal.